open-education-hub/operating-systems/content/chapters/app-interact/lab/content/os-cloud.md

 ```

 Indeed, a `qemu-system-x86_64` process is there.
-The vm should be accessible via `ssh` on the IP `192.168.0.2` with password `123456` (if you get `connection refused` here you need to wait a bit more for the machine to boot):
+The vm should be accessible via `ssh` on the IP `192.168.0.2` with password `123456` (if you get `connection refused` here, you need to wait a bit more for the machine to boot):

 ```console
 root@adf6e0bf4e6e:/app# ssh root@192.168.0.2